agomezmartin/internationalization/assets/python/resourceBundle/README.md

 > Format: <br><br>
 	**key**=value

-## 3. Import module and properties file into an instance variable
+## 3. Import module to project and properties file into an instance variable

 ``` Python
 import ResourceBundle